Siddharth-14/Front-End_Training/tasks.md

     - Normalize stylesheet - what is it?
 How is it different from reset stylesheet?
     - Fix the navigation menu for the workshops app on the top
     - Complete workshop details page
+- Feb 5
+    - Is there placeholder for a prompt dialog input?
+How do we set it if so?
+    - !== - how does that work?